Non-algebraic deformations of flat K\"ahler manifolds: Acknowledgements

-\item[(2)]Observe that one can apply a similar construction from the previous example for any pair of complex tori $T_1$ and $T_2$, and get a flat K\"ahler manifold where the group acts as multiplication by $(-1)$ on $T_1$ and as translation by a $2$-torsion element on $T_2$.
+\item[(2)]Observe that one can apply an analogue of the construction from the previous example for any pair of complex tori $T_1$ and $T_2$, and get a flat K\"ahler manifold where the group acts as multiplication by $(-1)$ on $T_1$ and as a translation by a $2$-torsion element on $T_2$.

 Sometimes $T_1$ admits a (group) automorphism of order $d>2$, and then one can use the same construction to obtain a free action of $\Z/d\Z$ on $T_1 \times T_2$.
-Similarly, such manifolds are particular cases of higher-dimensional analogues of bi-elliptic surfaces, known as {\it Bagnera- de Franchis manifolds}\footnote{The bi-elliptic surfaces where initially studied by Bagnera and de Franchis in 1908, \cite{BdF}.
-See also an early work of Enriques and Severi \cite{ES}.} see e.g. \cite{Cat15}.
+Such manifolds are particular cases of higher-dimensional analogues of bi-elliptic surfaces, known as {\it Bagnera- de Franchis manifolds}\footnote{The bi-elliptic surfaces were initially studied by Bagnera and de Franchis in 1908, \cite{BdF}.
+See also an early work of Enriques and Severi \cite{ES}.} see e.g. \cite{Cat15}, Subsection 4.1.

 Of course, if $T_1$ and $T_2$ are non-algebraic, then $X = (T_1 \times T_2)/(\Z/d\Z)$ is also non-algebraic.
 However, all constructions of this kind can lead us only to flat K\"ahler manifolds with $b_1 \neq 0$.
 Thus, for our purposes flat K\"ahler manifolds with trivial first cohomology are of the main interest.